vladab/awesome-support-extend/README.md

 – Front-end search within tickets (the best would be to have an AJAX search) - by name, content and direct search by ticket number;

 – Ability for people to see and read other people tickets (it's better to allow to see only closed, but as a first solution we can show even open tickets);

+- Enable to edit other users tickets by administrator(Useful when a user sends you account information that you don't want to be available publicly )